Charles Perkins (Aboriginal activist): The Freedom Ride

-In 1965 he was one of the key members of the Freedom Ride – a bus tour through New South Wales by activists protesting discrimination against Aboriginal people in small towns in NSW, Australia.
-This action was inspired by the US Civil Rights Freedom Ride campaign in 1961.
+In 1965, he was one of the key members of the Freedom Ride – a bus tour through New South Wales by activists protesting discrimination against Aboriginal people in small towns in NSW, Australia.
+This action was inspired by the US Civil Rights Movement Freedom Ride campaign in 1961.
 The Australian Freedom Ride aimed to expose discrepancies in living, education and health conditions among the Aboriginal population.
 The tour targeted rural towns such as Walgett, Moree, and Kempsey.
 They acted to publicise acts of blatant discrimination.
 This was demonstrated through one of the Freedom Ride activities in Walgett.
 A local RSL club refused entry to Aboriginal people, including those who were ex-servicemen who participated in the two World Wars.
 At one stage during the Rides, the protesters' bus was run off the road.

 On 20 February 1965, Perkins and his party tried to enter the swimming pool at Moree, where the local council had barred Aboriginal people from swimming since its opening 40 years earlier.
 They stood at the gate refusing to let anyone else in if they were not let in.
 In response to this action, the riders faced physical opposition from several hundred local white Australians, including community leaders, and were pelted with eggs and tomatoes.
 These events were broadcast across Australia, and under pressure from public opinion, the council eventually reversed the ban on Aboriginal swimmers.
 The Freedom Ride then moved on, but on the way out they were followed by a line of cars, one of which collided with the rear of their bus, forcing them to return to Moree where they found that the council had reneged on their previous decision.
 The Freedom Riders protested once again, forcing the council to remove the ban once more.

 On 6 August 1965, Perkins staged a fake "kidnapping" of 5-year-old Nancy Prasad from under the nose of immigration officials at the Sydney airport for the purpose of highlighting the injustice of her deportation under Australia's "White Australia" immigration policy.
 His antic had effect.
 The newspapers headlined the "kidnapping".
-Even so, Prasad was taken to the airport again, and deported to Fiji on 7 August 1965.
+Even so, Prasad was taken to the airport again and deported to Fiji on 7 August 1965.

 1967 referendum

-In 1967 a referendum was held on constitutional amendments to allow the inclusion of Aboriginal people in censuses and giving the Parliament of Australia the right to introduce legislation specifically for Aboriginal people.
-In the lead-up to the referendum Perkins was manager of the Foundation for Aboriginal Affairs, an organisation that took a key role in advocating a Yes vote.
+In 1967, a referendum was held on constitutional amendments to allow the inclusion of Aboriginal people in censuses and giving the Parliament of Australia the right to introduce legislation specifically for Aboriginal people.
+In the lead-up to the referendum, Perkins was manager of the Foundation for Aboriginal Affairs, an organisation that took a key role in advocating a Yes vote.
 The constitutional amendment passed with a 90.77% majority.